-Street Name Holders.
-If your shares of common stock were registered in the name of a bank, broker or other nominee as of the Record Date, then you are considered a beneficial owner of the shares in street name (a "Street Name Holder") and your bank, broker or other nominee has sent this proxy statement and voting instructions to you.
-A Street Name Holder may direct his, her or its bank, broker or other nominee on how to vote the shares by following the voting instructions provided by the bank, broker or other nominee.
+Beneficial Holders: If your shares of common stock were registered in the name of a bank, broker or other nominee as of the Record Date, then you are considered a beneficial owner ("Beneficial Holder") of the shares that are registered in street name and your bank, broker or other nominee has sent this proxy statement and voting instructions to you.

+As a Beneficial Holder, your shares may be voted even if voting instructions are not provided.